butlerx/wetty/docs/flags.md

 ## SSH Port

-By default WeTTy will try to ssh to port `22`, if your host uses an alternative ssh port this can be specified with the flag `--ssh-port`.
+By default WeTTY will try to ssh to port `22`, if your host uses an alternative ssh port this can be specified with the flag `--ssh-port`.

-## WeTTy URL
+## WeTTY URL

 If you'd prefer an HTTP base prefix other than `/wetty`, you can specify that with `--base`.